pvdz/tenko/tests/testcases/regexes/named_capturing_groups/non_bmp_unicode/idrest_inside_groupname.md

 `````
 throws: Lexer error!
-    Regex: name contained a character that is only a valid identifier with u-flag; Regex body had an escape that is only valid with an u-flag, but it had no u-flag
+    Regex: name contained a character that is only a valid identifier with u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present

 start@1:0, error@1:0
 ╔══╦════════════════